-- a) All checks, drafts, and orders for payment of money shall be signed in the name of the corporation by the Treasurer and may be countersigned by such officers or agents as the Executive Committee may from time to time designate for that purpose. - b) An audit by an outside source shall be obtained at least every four years and whenever a new Treasurer is elected.
+- A. All checks, drafts, and orders for payment of money shall be signed in the name of the corporation by the Treasurer and may be countersigned by such officers or agents as the Executive Committee may from time to time designate for that purpose. - B. A certified public accountant will conduct an annual review of the Society's financial statement.
+(Amendment VII: August 2010; Amendment XII: October 2015))